deivid-rodriguez/byebug/README.md

 ## Install

-Just type

-    $ gem install byebug

-or if you use bundler, drop

-    gem 'byebug'

-in your Gemfile
+Just type `gem install byebug` or drop `gem 'byebug'` in your Gemfile and run `bundle install`.

 ## Usage

-Wherever you want to start debugging, simply drop:

-    byebug

-and the execution will stop and allow you to start debugging.
+Simply drop `byebug` wherever you want to start debugging and the execution stop there.
+If you are debugging rails, start the server in normal mode with `rails server` and once the execution get to your `byebug` command you will get a debugging terminal.

+## Configuration

+You can automatically load some configurations at startup by dropping them in the startup file `.byebugrc`, for example, `set listsize 20`.
+If you are coming from [debugger](https://github.com/cldwalker/debugger), notice however that you no longer need `set autolist`, `set autoreload` and `set autoeval` because they are default options in byebug.

 ## Credits